 Our point of departure are recent surveys conducted in 20 of the largest countries, as they reveal robust majority support for global redistributive and climate policies, even in high-income countries that would financially lose from them.
 The results from complementary surveys conducted in the U.S. and four European countries reinforce these findings.
 We find strong support for global taxes on the wealthiest individuals, as well as majority support for our main policy of interest – the Global Climate Scheme (GCS).
 The GCS encompasses carbon pricing at a global level through an emissions trading system, accompanied by a global basic income funded by the scheme’s revenues.
 Additional experiments, such as a list experiment and a real-stake petition, demonstrate that the support for the GCS is real.
 Such genuine support is further substantiated by the prioritization of the GCS over prominent national climate policies and aligned with a significant portion of the population holding universalistic values rather than nationalistic or egoistic ones.
 Moreover, the conjoint analyses indicate that a progressive candidate would not lose voting shares by endorsing the GCS, and may even gain 11 p.p. in voting shares in France.
 Similarly, a candidate endorsing the GCS would gain votes in a U.S. Democratic primary, while in Europe, a progressive platform that includes the GCS would be preferred over one that does not.

-Having ruled out insincerity and underestimation of fellow citizens’ support as potential explanations for the scarcity of global policies in the public debate, we propose alternative explanations.
+What could explain the gap between sincere support of citizens and the scarce mention in public debate?
 First, there may be pluralistic ignorance among policymakers regarding universalistic values, support for global redistribution, or the electoral advantage of endorsing it.
 Second, people or policymakers may believe that globally redistributive policies are technically impossible or politically infeasible in some key (potentially foreign) countries.
 Third, political discourse centrally happens at the national level, shaped by national media and institutions such as voting.
 National framing by political voices may create biases and suppress universalistic values.

-Confirmation of any of these hypotheses would lead to a common conclusion: there exists substantial support for global policies addressing climate change and global inequality, even in high-income countries, and the perceived boundaries of political realism on this issue may soon shift.
 Uncovering evidence to support these hypotheses could draw attention to global policies in the public debate and contribute to their increased prominence.

+:,